Get the latest on the Coronavirus outbreak for the military community on Military OneSource.

-The Army has established partnerships with several large corporations that have agreed to provide employment to Army spouses.
-The mission of the ERP is to provide Family Members with information and assistance regarding employment and educational opportunities.
-ERP services include an on-line vacancy board of off-post job opportunities, individual counseling, resume workshops, employment-related workshops and activities, and referrals of vacancies through email.
+The U.S. Army has established partnerships with several large corporations that have agreed to provide employment to Army spouses.
+The mission of the Employment Readiness Program is to provide family members with information and assistance regarding employment and educational opportunities.

 The EFMP provides services to military Families who have Family members with physical, emotional, developmental, or intellectual challenges.
 Information and assistance are available regarding military and civilian resources in the community, respite care, education services, care providers’ programs, summer camp programs, advocacy services, support groups, Family activities and workshops.
 To enroll an Exceptional Family Member (EFM), contact the clinic at Eisenhower Army Medical Center, Room 110 at 706-787-9300/9310.

 This program is dedicated to the prevention, prompt reporting, intervention and treatment of spouse and child abuse.
 Family Advocacy Program works with individuals and Families to enhance individual coping skills and strengthen Family relationships.
 Some of the services available through ACS FAP are: